microsoft/api-guidelines/CONTRIBUTING.md

 - Reference the version of the Microsoft REST API Guidelines you are using.
 - Include the guidance you expected and other places you've seen that guidance, e.g. [White House Web API Standards][white-house-api-guidelines].
 - Include sample requests and responses whenever possible.

-### Related repositories
-This is the repository for Microsoft REST API Guidelines documentation only.
-Please ensure that you are opening issues in the right repository.

-## Recommended setup for contributing
-- Install [Atom][atom], [VS Code][vscode], or your favorite editor
-- Install [markdown-toc package][markdown-toc]

 ## Documentation styleguide
 - Use [GitHub-flavored markdown][gfm]